Kyle Mackey: College career

-Freshman Season

-Mackey played for the Texas A&M-Commerce Lions from 1980–1983.
-As a Freshman in 1980, he backed up All-American and future All-Pro Wade Wilson, a year in which the Lions were NAIA National Semifinalists.
+Mackey played for the Texas A&M-Commerce Lions from 1980 to 1983.
+As a freshman in 1980, he backed up All-American and future All-Pro Wade Wilson, a year in which the Lions were NAIA National Semifinalists.

-Sophomore Season

 Mackey took over at the starting spot during the 1981 season.
 He led the Lions to a 7–4 record and a fifth-place finish in the Lone Star Conference, throwing for 2.074 yards and 18 touchdowns.
 He was an Honorable Mention All Lone Star Conference Selection.

-Junior Season

-As a Junior Mackey threw for 1,667 yards and 11 touchdowns and led the Lions to a 6–4 record, good enough for LSC conference runner-up (2nd place).
+As a junior Mackey threw for 1,667 yards and 11 touchdowns and led the Lions to a 6–4 record, good enough for LSC conference runner-up (2nd place).
 He was a First-team All Lone Star Conference Selection and also was named to the Associated Press All-American team.

-Senior Season

-As a Senior in 1983 Mackey led the Lions to a share of the Lone Star Conference Championship with an 8–2 record, throwing for 1,960 yards and 14 touchdowns and was named the LSC Second-team All-Conference team.
+As a senior in 1983 Mackey led the Lions to a share of the Lone Star Conference Championship with an 8–2 record, throwing for 1,960 yards and 14 touchdowns and was named the LSC Second-team All-Conference team.
 During his time in Commerce he established himself as an athletic roll-out passer who was a dual threat either running or throwing the football.
 His career numbers were 5,814 passing yards and 43 touchdown passes and a 21–10 record as a starter.

-NFL career
+Professional career

 Mackey was drafted by the St. Louis Cardinals in the 1984 NFL draft, being selected in the 11th round as the 296th overall pick.
 In his two-year National Football League career as a backup quarterback for the New York Jets and the Miami Dolphins, Mackey passed for 729 yards and 3 touchdowns, rushed for 563 yards, and threw 6 interceptions.
 Mackey started for the Dolphins against the Seattle Seahawks during Week 4 of the 1987 NFL season as a replacement player due to the National Football League Players Association strike.

-Arena Football League career

-Kyle Mackey ended his Arena Football League career completing 187 of 346 passes attempted (54.0% of passes completed), 2,253 passing yards, 34 touchdowns, only 14 interceptions and a quarterback rating of 81.96.
+Mackey later played in the Arena Football League (AFL), ending his AFL career with 187 completions on 346 passes attempted (54.0% of passes completed), 2,253 passing yards, 34 touchdowns, 14 interceptions and a quarterback rating of 81.96.